PraiseO2/Iris-SVM/README.md

-# Iris-SVM
+# Iris-SVM-KNN
-Predicting iris dataset using SVM
+Predicting iris dataset using SVM and KNN